-RSS a dynasty which produces CMs, says Kapil Sibal of Congress
+RSS a dynasty which produces CMs, says Congress leader Kapil Sibal

 New Delhi, Mar 20: After Priyanka Gandhi, Congress leader Kapil Sibal on Wednesday also reacted to PM Modi's criticism over the party's "dynasty" politics.